 One might think that rational coordination is made easier for the agents posited in game theoretic models if deviation from the convention is sanctioned (e.g., by fines inflicted on those drivers which violate the traffic rule).
 In that case, there is typically one coordination equilibrium which is better for both, and another coordination equilibrium which is worse for both, but still better as failures to coordinate.
 Yet this does surprisingly little to change the situation from a classical game-theoretic point of view.
 In fact, this shifts the recommended mixed strategy somewhat into the direction of more frequent selection of violation of the convention.

 Collective or shared intentionality has been assigned a prominent role in recent research in evolutionary anthropology and developmental psychology.
 Michael Tomasello and his collaborators have suggested that our capacity for shared intentionality is the most basic difference between humans and other primates.
-The evidence quoted for this claim is that while other primates seem to be apt strategic reasoners with an impressively well developed sense of what other individuals perceive, the propensity to declarative pointing behavior as observed in early human infancy (the capacity for joint intention), and the inclination to cooperation even where this does not immediately serve one's own purposes is uniquely human.
-Tomasello argues that this basic cooperative-mindedness expresses the human capacity for shared intention (Tomasello & Racokzy 2003).
-It is only on this base that other distinctively human capacities, such as the capacity for cooperative communication and language, can develop (Tomasello 2009).
-Tomasello refers to Searle's, Gilbert's and Bratman's accounts, but remains largely noncommittal as to the question of what exactly the conception of shared intention he has in mind amounts to (Schmid 2012).
+The evidence quoted for this claim is that while other primates seem to be apt strategic reasoners with an impressively well developed sense of what other individuals perceive and want, the propensity to joint attention and the inclination to cooperation even where this does not immediately serve one’s own purposes is uniquely human.
+Tomasello argues that this basic cooperative-mindedness expresses a specifically human capacity for shared intentionality (Tomasello & Racokzy 2003).
+It is only on this base that other distinctively human capacities, such as the capacity for language and morality, can develop (Tomasello 2009, 2016).
+Tomasello refers to Searle’s, Gilbert’s and Bratman’s accounts, but remains largely noncommittal as to the question of what exactly the conception of shared intention he has in mind amounts to (Schmid 2012).
 However, his conception suggests that a Searlean version may be the basic form of shared intention, and that a normatively stabilized conception of collective intentionality as developed by Gilbert may be adequate for the forms of shared intention coming a later stage in development.
-If Tomasello is right in claiming that the basic capacity for shared intention precedes the development of a full theory of mind, this places tight conceptual restriction on an adequate analysis of basic shared intention, as such factors as common knowledge are ruled out.
-However, even Searle, in his later work (2010), makes common knowledge an essential part of collective intentionality.
+If Tomasello is right in claiming that the basic capacity for shared intention precedes the development of a full theory of mind, this places tight conceptual restriction on an adequate analysis of basic shared intention, this seems to rule out the common knowledge-condition that is implied even in Searle’s (2010) account.

 - Alonso, Facundo M., 2009, “Shared Intention, Reliance, and Interpersonal Obligations,” Ethics, 119(3): 444–75.